aws/copilot-cli/README.md

+## :warning: Upcoming end-of-support :warning:

+AWS Copilot CLI will reach end-of-support on June 12, 2026.
+After this date, the tool will no longer receive updates, security patches, or technical support.
+We recommend migrating to alternative solutions as soon as possible to ensure continued support and access to the latest features.
+For more information, refer to our [blogpost](https://aws.amazon.com/blogs/containers/announcing-the-end-of-support-for-the-aws-copilot-cli/).

 ##  <img align="left" alt="AWS Copilot CLI" src="./site/content/assets/images/copilot-logo-48-light.svg" width="85" /> AWS Copilot CLI
 ###### _Build, Release and Operate Containerized Applications on AWS._